lexuanthinh/finalproject/README.md

-#Deep Coloring method with some changes for Graduation Project
+# Deep Coloring method with some improvements for Graduation Project HUST
 "# finalproject"